Passing the Baton: High Throughput Distributed Disk-Based Vector Search with BatANN: Background

-Graphs have been studied as a method of indexing vectors for nearest neighbor search since the late 1990s \cite{arya_approximate_1993}, although they have more recently become the dominant paradigm for scalable, low-latency vector search \cite{jayaram_subramanya_diskann_2019, yu_a_malkov_efficient_2020, dongEfficientKnearestNeighbor2011}.
+Graphs have been studied as a method of indexing vectors for nearest neighbor search since the late 1990s \cite{arya_approximate_1993}, although it is only recently that they have become so dominant for scalable, low-latency vector search \cite{jayaram_subramanya_diskann_2019, yu_a_malkov_efficient_2020, dongEfficientKnearestNeighbor2011}.
 In a \emph{search graph}, each vector in the dataset being indexed corresponds to a node in a graph.
 The edges are chosen in such a way that greedy traversal of the graph yields near neighbors of a query vector: starting from some node in the graph and comparing the query to its neighbors, the neighbor nearest the query is chosen as the next node to expand.
 In naive greedy search, this process is repeated until a point is reached which does not have any neighbors closer to the query than itself.
-Our goal is to find $k$ neighbors, hence the classical greedy search is replaced with \emph{beam search}, where a \emph{beam} consisting of the best $L$ points seen so far is recorded, and at each step, the best point in the beam which has not yet had its neighbors expanded is explored.
+Our goal is to find $k$ neighbors, hence we employ {\em beam search}.
+This algorithm maintains a {\em beam} consisting of the best $L$ points seen so far, and at each step explores the neighborhood of the best unexplored point in the beam, replacing points in the beam when it finds new candidates closer to the query.
 This repeats until the beam converges to a set of points that all have been explored.
 Pseudocode for the beam search algorithm is presented in \autoref{alg:beam_search}.

 Practical vector search systems often combine indexing with \emph{quantization}: methods that store a lossy representation of the vectors in the dataset to enable approximate distance comparisons with a much smaller footprint.
 For systems requiring high accuracy, some number of results larger than $k$ are retrieved using the quantized vectors, and \emph{reranked} using exact distance comparisons computed with the original vectors, with the $k$ nearest neighbors returned being the true nearest neighbors within the group selected with the quantized vectors.